PRODUCT REQUIREMENTS AND ARCHITECTURE EXPLORATIONS

 In these early stages, it’s critical to remain flexible and in close contact with regular client checkpoints to ensure that, as requirements are developed and refined, architecture and supporting technologies meet updated requirements.

 It is also often common for client-driven product requirements to be adapted once design is under way.
 It’s vital for clients and their design partners to stay in close contact with each other so that clients can prioritize as they learn more about their market and end customer needs.

 One major advantage in Simplexity’s system level approach to design is that we design using our understanding of and experience in managing all the disciplines that are needed to build a cohesive, efficiently designed, high-quality product.
 Clients appreciate Simplexity’s extensive experience working collaboratively across internal engineering disciplines, with client engineering teams, and with other outside engineering partners, resulting in effectively navigating product architecture challenges.

 For more on this topic:

 - What the Past Teaches us About Optimal Product Development: The Study of Goal Definitions and Managing Hierarchical Systems Trade-offs

 - How To Design Low Power Devices

-Simplexity’s clients rely on our experienced design engineering teams to deliver thoughtful, well-engineered designs, which start with smart product architectures.
+Simplexity’s clients rely on our experienced design engineering teams to deliver thoughtful, well-engineered designs, which start with smart product requirements documents and well-informed product architectures.
 Contact our team today to find out how we can help you with your next project.
 We look forward to hearing from you soon!